This is part 3 of our Something to Give series!

 Regardless of whether you’re a child or an adult, patience in your leadership will bring you more fulfilling and more lasting results.
 To reach a point of sustained momentum won’t be easy.
 Hard work will require compromise and sacrifice.
 You have the capacity to weigh the pros and cons in your mind; if the sacrifice is worth it, you will choose to pay the price – especially if you want something badly enough.
 Be patient with the process and patient in your development to receive a greater reward.

 Has “losing your patience” ever worked in your favor?
 What alternative response would have brought greater peace of mind or growth?

 Having a well-defined purpose, cultivating healthy patterns of thinking, and adhering to reliable work principles are the foundational elements that set the stage for momentum in a business.
 A clear sense of purpose guides every decision and action, providing a unifying direction for the team.
 Healthy patterns fuel positivity and resilience, empowering leaders to overcome challenges and inspire their teams to excel.
 Meanwhile, reliable principles from the Pattern for Excellence ensure consistency, efficiency, and…well, excellence!

 Together, these pillars create a strong framework that propels the business forward.
 Embracing these elements not only enhances business performance but also elevates the collective spirit of the organization, leading to lasting success in an ever-changing landscape.

-To read more about how to lay the groundwork for your company, you can preorder Brigham’s book on his website, or set up an appointment to learn more about coaching your team to excellence.
-You can also check out part 3 of this series for the next topic: The Work.
+To read more about how to lay the groundwork for your company, you can order Brigham’s book on his website, or set up an appointment to learn more about coaching your team to excellence.
+You can also get more of part 3 of this series for the next topic: The Work.